nus-tee3201/2019/programming/functions-scope/text.md

 <sub>%%[Some parts of the above explanation were adapted from [_Automate the Boring Stuff_](https://automatetheboringstuff.com/chapter3/)]%%</sub>

-Consider the code given below, apparently from a program related to a farm, with the global scope and the local scope of each function indicated by shaded areas.<br>
+Consider the code given below %%(apparently, from a program related to a farm)%%.
+The global scope and the local scope of each function indicated by shaded areas.<br>
 <img src="{{baseUrl}}/programming/functions-scope/images/scopeAsShadedAreas.png" width="500" />

 Note the following rules about scope: